SaiferGit/Android-P2P-Messenger/readme.txt

 		|________________________________________|__________________________________________|

-	        [ A demo example is given here(showing how to run and how the app works) in this link:
+	        [ A demo example is given here(showing how to run and how the app works) as: part1.webm & part2.webm. you can find it on the main directory of our zip, inside the folder named "app demo videos" just where you find this readme.txt]
-		  // youtube link here ]
 		_____________________________________________________________________________________
 		|>>>>>>>>>>>>>>>>>>>>             How to run this app?         <<<<<<<<<<<<<<<<<<<<<|
 		|_______|___________________________________________________________________________|